tafia/quick-protobuf/README.md

   - No trait objects: faster/simpler parser
   - Dead simple generated modules:
     - a struct with public fields
-    - an implementation of Message, which means just one match loop for reader
+    - an implementation of Message(Read/Write), which means just one match loop for reader
     - more than 10x smaller modules in practice
-    - modifying the generated code (e.g. use `HashMap`s instead of `Vec`s),
-      while not necessarily advised is totally fine as the code is easy to reason about
+    - modifying the generated code if needed while not necessarily advised is totally fine as the code is easy to reason about
   - Easier on memory (no trait objects, no storage of unknown fields)

 - Cons
-  - Very immature library at the moment: many missing functionalities, very poor test coverage, very poor documentation
+  - Very immature library at the moment: [many missing functionalities](https://github.com/tafia/quick-protobuf/issues/12), very poor test coverage, very poor documentation
   - Not a drop-in replacement of [rust-protobuf], in particular, you have to handle `Option`s unwrapping yourself
   - probably many other corner cases I overlooked